mademoixcel/Payroll/README.md

 # Who are the top earners
 To do this, I will be using conditional formatting.
 To do this I selected the gross pay, clicked on co

-# Features
-- Conditional formatting to highlight top earners and least earners

-- Tracks employee hours worked

-- Calculates taxes

-- Calculates total net pay

-- Uses functions and formulas such as VLOOKUP, COUNTIF, SUMIF, IF, MAXIMUM, MINIMUM, SUM, AVERAGE, shortcuts such as ALT+A+S+S, ALT+H+O+I, ALT+H+O+A, ALT+=, CTRL+SHIFT++

-- Drop down list to choose employee id (this will show each employee's details)

 # Instructions